Graph Neural Networks are Inherently Good Generalizers: Insights by Bridging GNNs and MLPs: Theoretical Insights on GNN Generalization

 We next show the equivalence of MLP and PMLP in training at infinite width limit (NTK regime).

-\begin{proposition} MLP and its corresponding PMLP have the same minimum RKHS-norm NTK kernel regression solution, but differ from that of GNNs, i.e., $\bs w^*_{mlp} = \bs w^*_{pmlp} \neq \bs w^*_{gnn}$. \end{proposition} \textbf{Implications}.
+\begin{proposition} MLP and its corresponding PMLP have the same minimum RKHS-norm NTK kernel regression solution, but differ from that of GNNs, i.e., $\bs w^*_{mlp} = \bs w^*_{pmlp} \neq \bs w^*_{gnn}$. \end{proposition}

+\textbf{Implications}.
 From the NTK perspective, stacking additional message passing layers in the testing phase implies transforming the fixed feature map from that of MLP $\phi_{mlp}(\bs x)$ to that of GNN $\phi_{gnn}(\bs x)$, while fixing $\bs w$.
-Given $\bs w^*_{mlp} = \bs w^*_{pmlp}$, the superior generalization performance of PMLP (i.e., the key factor of performance surge from MLP to GNN) can be explained by such transformation of feature map to $\phi_{gnn}(\bs x)$ in testing:
+Given $\bs w^*_{mlp} = \bs w^*_{pmlp}$, the superior generalization performance of PMLP (i.e., the key factor of performance surge from MLP to GNN) can be explained by such transformation of feature map from $\phi_{mlp}(\bs x)$ to $\phi_{gnn}(\bs x)$ in testing:

-This perspective significantly simplifies the subsequent theoretical analysis and might inspire more works in this direction.
-In the following, we first derive the NTK feature map for PMLP and GNN in node regression, and will use the result for analysing the extrapolation behavior of PMLP.
+This perspective simplifies the subsequent theoretical analysis by setting the focus on the difference of feature map, which is determined by the network architecture used in inference, and empirically suggested to be the key factor attributing to superior generalization performance of GNN and PMLP.
+To step further, we next derive the formula for computing NTK feature map of PMLP and GNN (i.e., $\phi_{gnn}(\bs x)$) in node regression tasks.

-\textbf{Graph NTK in Node-Level Regression.}\; Following existing work that analyse shallow and wide NNs~\citep{arora2019fine,chizat2020implicit,xu2021neural}, we focus on a two-layer GNN using average aggregation with self-connection.
-By extending the original definition of graph neural tangent kernel (GNTK)~\citep{du2019graph} from graph-level regression to node-level regression as specified in Appendix.~\ref{app_lemma3}, we have the following explicit form of GNTK feature map for a two-layer GNN denoted as $\phi_{gnn}(\bs x)$.
+\paragraph{GNTK in Node Regression.} Following previous works that analyse shallow and wide NNs~\citep{arora2019fine,chizat2020implicit,xu2021neural}, we focus on a two-layer GNN using average aggregation with self-connection.
+By extending the original definition of GNTK~\citep{du2019graph} from graph-level regression to node-level regression as specified in Appendix.~\ref{app_lemma3}, we have the following explicit form of $\phi_{gnn}(\bs x)$ for a two-layer GNN.

 \begin{lemma} The explicit form of GNTK feature map for a two-layer GNN $\phi_{gnn}(x)$ with average aggregation and ReLU activation in node regression is

 where $c=O(\tilde{d}^{-1})$ is a constant proportional to the inverse of node degree, $\mathbf X\in \mathbb R^{n\times d}$ is node features, $\bs a_i\in \mathbb R^{n}$ denotes adjacency vector of node $i$, $\bs{w}^{(k)} \sim \mathcal{N}(\mathbf{0}, \bs{I}_d)$ is a random Gaussian vector in $\mathbb R^d$, two components in the brackets repeat infinitely many times with $k$ ranging from $1$ to $\infty$, and $\mathbb{I}_{+}$ is an indicator function that outputs $1$ if the input is positive otherwise $0$. \end{lemma}